SomethingRandom0768/Toontown-Toon-Creator/README.md

 1. Install Python from https://www.python.org/downloads/

-2. Do `pip install panda3d` in command prompt, this installs panda3d for you
+2. Do `pip install -r requirements.txt` in command prompt, this installs all dependencies for you

 3. Extract phase files 3, 3.5, 4, 5, 6, 9, and 10 from the Toontown Rewritten phase files (https://toontownrewritten.fandom.com/wiki/Phase_files#Extracting_phase_files if you need help with that) and put them in the same directory as main.py